Delaware Air National Guard: Afghanistan

 The Delaware Air National Guard was called upon again during the Afghanistan War.
 Its units have deployed to the Afghan region several times since 2001.
 In November 2004 Lieut.
 Col. (then Major) Patrick Houtman received the Distinguished Flying Cross for taking evasive action at low altitude after a surface-to-air missile (SAM) was launched against his C-130 aircraft.
 Lieut.
 Col. Houtman was the first Delaware Air National Guard member to receive this decoration.
 Lieut.
 Col. Gregory Carr and Master Sgt.
 Thomas Michaels of the 142nd Airlift Squadron were awarded the Air Force Combat Action Medal for active participation in combat action, having been personally present and under direct enemy fire on 26 Sept 2004.
 On that date they were carrying Afghan and US VIP's on a classified mission when they were engaged by multiple sources of ground fire.
 In April 2008, Staff Sgt.
 Aaron Weber, Staff Sgt.
 Aaron Sweeney and Staff Sgt.
 David Gazzara received the Air Force Combat Action Medal for being engaged by enemy forces while supporting Operation Enduring Freedom.
 These three Airmen are the first Delaware Air National Guard ground personnel to receive the newly created Air Force Combat Action Medal.

 As the deputy commander of the 455th Expeditionary Operations Group, 455th Air Expeditionary Wing, Bagram Air Base, Afghanistan, Brig.
 Gen. (then Colonel) Carol Timmons received the Bronze Star for meritorious achievement during period of 3 May 2008 to 3 Sept 2008.
 On 14 May 2011 she was promoted to brigadier general and became the first federally recognized female general officer in the history of the Delaware Air National Guard.

 Effective 1 Jan 2012 Brig.
 Gen. Timmons was assigned as the Assistant Adjutant General, Delaware Air National Guard, succeeding Brig.
 Gen. John Merritt who retired after 43 years of service.

 The change of command ceremony on 8 Jan 2012 was attended by U.S. Sen. (former Governor) Tom Carper and U.S. Sen. Chris Coons.
 Sen. Coons, an honorary commander of the 166th Air Wing of the Delaware Air National Guard, thanked both Brig.
 Gen. Merritt and Brig.
 Gen. Timmons for their service.
-He said of Brig.
-Gen. Timmons:

-General Timmons is a true trailblazer and an inspiration to women in Delaware and around the country.
-She followed her dream to fly aircraft in service of our nation and has done so with courage and honor.
-I look forward to working with her, General Vavala, and the rest of the Delaware Guard leadership team on priorities in Washington for the men and women who serve our state.

-Sen. Carper, a Veteran of the Vietnam War who retired from the U.S. Naval Reserve after 23 years of service with the rank of Captain (naval), also spoke of Gen. Timmons: